zchryr/est-or-edt.dev/README.md

 ## Enjoy! 😊

-We hope this tiny tool makes your day just a little bit easier.
+I hope this tiny tool makes your day just a little bit easier.
 If you like it, feel free to star the repo or share it with your friends!

 ---